 Students.
-I'm lucky to have the chance to work with a group of outstanding graduate students and postdocs: Nicholas Carlini, Thurston Dang, Serge Egelman, Ian Fischer, Sakshi Jain, Michael McCoyd, Paul Pearce, Rebecca Pottenger, Chris Thompson, and George Yiu.
+I'm lucky to have the chance to work with a group of outstanding graduate students and postdocs: Nicholas Carlini, Thurston Dang, Serge Egelman, Ian Fischer, Sakshi Jain, Michael McCoyd, Paul Pearce, Rebecca Pottenger, and Chris Thompson.
 See also the students I've graduated.

 Contacting me.
 See my contact information for my address and other details.
-My office hours for Spring 2014 are Mondays, 4-5pm, in 733 Soda Hall.
+My office hours for Fall 2014 will be announced soon (733 Soda Hall).

 Professional activities.
 I am co-chair for USEC 2014 (Workshop on Usable Security); please send us your best work!
 (Submission deadline extended until Dec 13, 2013.)
 I serve on the program committee of NDSS 2013, USEC '13, SOUPS 2013, Mobile Security Technologies (MoST) 2013, Usenix Security 2013, Vote-ID 2013.
 NDSS 2014, MoST 2014, Usenix Security 2014, UPSIDE 2014, NDSS 2015, and I'm serving on the committee for the NSA Award for the Best Scientific Cybersecurity Paper (please send us your nominations!), on the CACM Research Highlights editorial board (I welcome your suggestions!), and on the editorial board for the Journal of Election Technology and Systems (JETS).
 Join me in committing to support open-access publication venues.